abhishek-kumar-code/Redfish_Public/Specification.md

   and set the HTTP response header "Location" to the URI of a status monitor associated with the activity.
 The response may also include a wait header specifying the amount of time the client should wait before polling for status.
-The response body should contain a representation of the Task resource in the same major media type (e.g. JSON, XML) that would have been used to return a synchronous response.
+The response body should contain a representation of the Task resource in JSON.
 * GET requests to either the Task monitor or the Task Resource shall return the current status of the operation without blocking.
 * Operations using HTTP GET, PUT, PATCH should always be synchronous.
 * Clients shall be prepared to handle both synchronous and asynchronous responses for requests using HTTP DELETE and HTTP POST methods.